 There is not a precise known reason or trigger for these disorders, but it is known that they are a combination of social stressors, brain changes and traumatic experiences.
 Some research suggests genetics play a factor.

-Natural and Alternative Remedies
+Natural and Alternative Remedies.

 When performed regularly, clients reported a decrease of hypertension, therefore, a decrease in psychological stress.

 Hypnotherapy uses relaxation techniques.
 This primary method regulates the neurohormonal flow responsible for our emotions and physical state: muscle tension and pain sensation.
-When we are calm and relaxed, our body begins the process of self-repair; the neurohormonal flow adjusts to the body’s need.
+When we are calm and relaxed, our body begins the process of self-repair; the neurohormonal flow adjusts to the body’s needs.
 Catastrophic thinking such as anxiety, agitation and anger make the healing process more difficult by slowing down this process.

 This is when hypnotherapy comes in to help regulate the flow of neurochemicals.
 Hypnotherapy calms and relaxes not only the mind but the body allowing it time to repair.
 The process takes this one step further by using the subconscious to alter negative thinking patterns.
 So even when not in hypnosis the process is still working.